ostis-ai/sc-machine/README.md

 sc-machine provides two network protocols to interact with:
 1. **sc-server**: use `python3 scripts/run_sc_sever.py -c config/sc-machine.ini` to run sc-server with the default config file.
-  To get more information, use `python3 scripts/run_sc_server.py -h`
+  To get more information use `python3 scripts/run_sc_server.py -h`
 2. **sctp server**: use `python3 scripts/run_sctp.py -c config/sc-machine.ini` to run sctp server.
-  To get more information, use `python3 scripts/run_sctp.py -h`
+  To get more information use `python3 scripts/run_sctp.py -h`

 ## Config